 About the META project

 META is an acronym for: “mHealth: ethical, legal and social aspects in the technological age.”
-It is the name of our interdisciplinary research team, funded by the German Ministry of Research and Education (BMBF) and based at the Institute of Ethics, History and Theory of Medicine, Ludwig-Maximilians-University in Munich.
+It is the name of our interdisciplinary research team, funded by the German Ministry of Research and Education (BMBF).
 Our overall goal is a thorough analysis of ethical, legal and social aspects of such technologies.
 Different academic disciplines are involved: Philosophy, applied ethics, sociology, law, medicine, public health.